Racer159/jackal/adr/0020-package-sources.md

 - Published OCI package (`oci://`)
 - In-cluster (Deployed) package (`inspect` and `remove` only)

 The `layout` library contains the `PackagePaths` struct which supercedes the prior `TempPaths` struct.
-This new struct contains access methods to different aspects of Zarf's internal package layout.
+This new struct contains access methods to different aspects of Jackal's internal package layout.
 This struct is passed to the `PackageSource` functions to allow for the loading of packages into the correct layout.
-In order for a package to be loaded into the correct layout, the package must follow the default Zarf package structure, or be converted to the expected structure during loading operations.
+In order for a package to be loaded into the correct layout, the package must follow the default Jackal package structure, or be converted to the expected structure during loading operations.

 ## Consequences

-The `PackageSource` interface and `layout` library are now part of the public API of Zarf.
-This means that any package source can be implemented by a third party and used with Zarf as a first class citizen.
+The `PackageSource` interface and `layout` library are now part of the public API of Jackal.
+This means that any package source can be implemented by a third party and used with Jackal as a first class citizen.

-By moving towards a behavioral driven design, Zarf is now more consistent in its behavior across all package sources.
+By moving towards a behavioral driven design, Jackal is now more consistent in its behavior across all package sources.
 If it walks like a source, and it quacks like a source, it's a source.